SideWalk29/Scriptash/README.md

-OPen an app that you already you had
+Open an app that you already you had

 Delete an user or MultiUsers